-The processes share information by sending/receiving (or dispatching/collecting) data to/from each other.
+The processes share information by sending/receiving (or dispatching/collect-ing) data to/from each other.
 The processes most likely run the same programs, and the whole system should work correctly regardless of the messaging relations among the processes or the structure of the network.
-A popular standard and message-passing system is Message Passing Interface (MPI) defined in [13].
+A popular standard and message-passing system is Message Passing Interface (MPI) defined in MPIF (2012).
 Such models themselves do not impose particular restrictions on the mechanism for messaging, and thus gives programmers much flexibility in algorithm/system designs.
 However, this also means that programmers need to deal with actual sending/receiving of messages, failure recovery, managing running processes, etc.

-2.2.2.
-MapReduce
+2.2.2 MapReduce

-MapReduce is a simplified distributed computing model for processing large data in a cluster of computers [14], reducing programmers' burden of dealing with actual sending/receiving of messages and various system issues so that programmers may focus more on the algorithmic issues.
-It can be implemented on top of a message-passing system, such as MPI [28].
-In this chapter, we base our implementation on Hadoop [15], a free and open-source implementation of MapReduce.
+MapReduce is a simplified distributed computing model for processing large data in a cluster of computers (Dean et al. 2004), reducing programmers' burden of dealing with actual sending/receiving of messages and various system issues so that programmers may focus more on the algorithmic issues.
+It can be implemented on top of a message-passing system, such as MPI (Ho et al. 2010).
+In this chapter, we base our implementation on Hadoop (ASF 2013), a free and open-source implementation of MapReduce.

 The model splits the problem at hand into smaller sub-problems as requested, distributes these sub-problems among the computers in the cluster, and collects and combines the results that are passed back.
-Besides the splitting function, the key to use the MapReduce framework is to define two functions: (1) map, which takes one input key/value pair (K{ip}, V{ip}) , and generates zero or more intermediate key/value pairs (list (K{int}, V{int})), and (2) reduce, which composes all intermediate values associated with the same key into a final output.
+Besides the splitting function, the key to use the MapReduce framework is to define two functions: (1) map, which takes one input key/value pair $(K{ip}, V{ip})$ , and generates zero or more intermediate key/value pairs $(\text{list}(K{int}, V{int}))$ , and (2) reduce, which composes all intermediate values associated with the same key into a final output.
 The splitting function, customizable to split input data differently, partitions the whole input dataset into small pieces, and transforms each piece into a set of key/value pairs.